ballerina-attic/microservices-observability/README.md

 ### Metrics
-Metrics and alerts are built-in with ballerina.
+Metrics and Alerts are built-in with Ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics Ballerina services.
+Follow the below steps to set up Prometheus and view metrics for Ballerina services.

 - Set the below configurations in the `ballerina.conf` file.
 ```